abhishekksva/MindForge-Fine_Tuned_LLM/README.md

 - Implemented complete pipeline: data prep → tokenization → Trainer API → model saving → inference
 - Deployed interactive chatbot on Streamlit with adjustable generation parameters

+## Please Note:
+The trained model (`saved_summary_model/`) is not included in this repo due to large file size.
+You need to train it first or download from HuggingFace Hub.

 ## Live Demo
 [Streamlit App Link]